Become an NRA or SAFTEA Firearms Instructor

 - 3 sealed letters of recommendation.

-- 2 page bio on relevant experience and why you would be a good SAFTD Instructor.
+- 2 page bio on relevant experience and why you would be a good SAFTEA Instructor.

 - Copy of all previous training, certifications, and licenses.